-However, even if this is a long journey, medical schools in Connecticut make it easier and very enjoyable!
+Even though becoming a physician is a long journey, medical schools in Connecticut offer different strengths, including flexible curricula, early clinical exposure, research opportunities, and public medical education.
 So, let’s see which universities are qualified to grant M.D. degrees.

 Top Medical Schools in Connecticut